Completing Your Income Tax Return

 - gather up all the documents you will need to complete your return (RL slips and information slips, receipts, etc.).

-Refer to the back of your RL slips to find out on which line of the return you must enter the amounts shown on the slips.
-(For RL-slip information in English, see the courtesy translations of the RL slips.)
+Refer to the instructions on your RL slips to find out on which line of the return you must enter the amounts shown on the slips.
+(For information in English, see the courtesy translations of the RL slips.)

 You will not receive the slips you need to complete your income tax return from us—it is up to the issuer of each slip to send it to you.
 The RL-2 slip, for example, is sent by Retraite Québec.